 If fluid has backed up in the body or lungs it is called congestive heart failure.
-It is also possible to have failure on both sides of the heart.
-The poor flow of blood will eventually also damage other organs like kidneys.
+A person can also have failure on both sides of the heart.
+In time, the poor flow of blood will damage other organs like the kidneys.

 Copyright © Nucleus Medical Media, Inc.

-Heart failure in kids is often caused by a problem with how blood moves through the heart.
-The heart muscle is has to work harder than normal to make blood flow.
-This may be caused by birth defects such as:
+Heart failure in children is often caused by a problem with how blood moves through the heart.
+The heart muscle has to work harder than normal to make blood flow.
+This may be caused by birth defects, such as:

-In some children, the cause may be unknown.
+In some children, the cause is not known.

-You will be asked about your child’s symptoms and past health.
-A physical exam will be done.
-Your child’s doctor will check blood pressure and heart rate.
+The doctor will ask about your child’s symptoms and health history.
+A physical will be done.

 The cause will need to be treated.
 It may stop or slow heart failure.

-Medicines may help decrease the workload on the heart.
-Options may include:
+Medicines to decrease the workload on the heart.
+Options are:

-If other treatment don't work, a heart transplant may be considered.
-The diseased heart is replaced with a healthy heart from a donor.
+A heart transplant may be needed if other methods do not help.
+This replaces a diseased heart with a healthy heart from a donor.

 American Heart Association